 - In 2000, The Salvation Army joined the largest ever collaboration between NGOs, government agencies and civil societies to combat worldwide poverty through the United Nations’ Millennium Development goals.

-For more than 125 years, The Salvation Army has been feeding the hungry, housing the homeless, and changing the lives of countless men, women, and children in Los Angeles.
-The Salvation Army's presence in Southern California dates back to 1887, when an open air street meeting was held on the corner of Temple and Broadway in downtown Los Angeles.
+For more than 125 years, The Salvation Army has been feeding the hungry, housing the homeless, and changing the lives of countless men, women, and children in Southern California.
+The Salvation Army's presence in Southern California dates back to 1887 when an open-air street meeting was held on the corner of Temple and Broadway in downtown Los Angeles.
 To this day, a plaque remains in the sidewalk to commemorate the event.